dcf21/astrolabe/README.md

-## Make your own cardboard model astrolabe.
+## Make your own cardboard model astrolabe

 See https://in-the-sky.org/astrolabe/index.php for more information.